tethysplatform/tethys/docs/tethys_portal/admin_pages.rst

     The effect of the ``ENABLE_RESTRICTED_APP_ACCESS`` setting is negated if ``ENABLE_OPEN_PORTAL`` is also set to `True`.

 There are two ways to assign app permissions to users and groups.
-The first method is to using the ``Change Group`` page from the ``Group`` section of the administrator dashboard.
+The first method is to use the ``Change Group`` page from the ``Group`` section of the administrator dashboard.
 The second method is using the ``object permission`` button from the ``Change Tethys App`` page of each individual installed app.
 The first method is recommended over the second one when working with app permissions at the group level because it offers a more responsive interface and it facilitates working with multiple permissions from different apps and groups at the same time.
 Both methods are described below.

 Change Group Method (Recommended)
 +++++++++++++++++++++++++++++++++